List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Sweet-Bee

 Sweet-Bee is a member of a race of intergalactic Bee People.

 Her people fled from their homeworld when it was destroyed when their sun exploded.
 Sweet Bee's people came to Etheria to find a new home.
 All of her people possess bee-like wings on the backs which give them the ability to fly.
 Sweet Bee is sent by The Hive to scout for a new planet to colonize.
 It is her job to find out if the planet has a good source of water and also if the people of the planet are peaceful in nature.
 While scouting the planet, her spaceship is captured by Hordak, and he tries to use her people to do his bidding.
 He-Man and She-Ra free the Bee People from Hordak, but they later come under threat from Skeletor.
 It is at this time that Sweet Bee decides to join the Great Rebellion to fight for their freedom.

+In the Masters of the Universe Classics toyline, Beatrice was granted bee-like wings by Castaspella.

 In the Season One episode "Princess Prom" of the Netflix series, she's referenced to by Adora as Peekablue's girlfriend.

 Sweet-Bee is voiced by Linda Gary in the 1980s series.

 King Micah

 King Micah is Queen Angella's husband and Glimmer's father.
 He was captured by the Horde for over 15 years until he was finally rescued and reunited with his family.
 In the 2018 series, Micah was a former apprentice of Shadow Weaver when she was Light Spinner who joined the Rebellion and supposedly died during one of their battles against the Horde.
 However, it is first hinted in the season 3 finale "The Portal" that he is still alive.
 His true fate is revealed in the season 4 episode "Beast Island," where it turns out the Horde actually exiled him to Beast Island, and he is subsequently rescued by Adora, Bow, and Swift Wind.
 Like his sister, Castaspella, in this version his ethnicity is Etherian equivalent of Asian.

 King Micah is voiced by George DiCenzo in the 1980s series and by Daniel Dae Kim in the 2018 series.
-Taylor Gray also voices a young King Micah in the 2018 series.
+Taylor Gray voices a young King Micah in the 2018 series.